frayfray248/users-system-api/README.md

 # users-system-api

-This is a simple REST API for user login sessions.
+This is a simple REST API for user accounts.
+It has the following operations:
+- user creation
+- user sign in and JWT generation
+- user deletion

 ## Purpose